-You can expend 1 additional mana or psi to alter the target’s memories of an event that took place up to 30 days ago.
+You can expend 1 additional mana to alter the target’s memories of an event that took place up to 30 days ago.

-You can expend 2 additional mana or psi to alter the target’s memories of an event that took place at any point in its past.
+You can expend 2 additional mana to alter the target’s memories of an event that took place at any point in its past.